-&lt;sup>165 See, e.g., Rosanna P. Ciupek, Protecting Wetlands Under Clean Water Act §404: EPA's Conservative Policy on Mitigation, NAT'L WETLANDS NEWSL.
+165 See, e.g., Rosanna P. Ciupek, Protecting Wetlands Under Clean Water Act §404: EPA's Conservative Policy on Mitigation, NAT'L WETLANDS NEWSL.
 (Envtl.
 Law Inst., Wash.
 D.C.), Sept.-Oct.
 1986, at 12, 13 ("Success is sometimes difficult to define, and is often illusive or, at best, onerous to ascertain in the short time period within which most regulatory permitting decisions are made.").

-&lt;sup>166 See U.S ARMY ENG'R INST.
-FOR WATER RES. & U.S. ENVIL.
+166 See U.S ARMY ENG'R INST.
+FOR WATER RES. & U.S. ENVTL.
 PROT.
 AGENCY, supra note 49, at 11-12 (summarizing some of the changes).

-&lt;sup>167 See Memorandum on Mitigating Impacts on Natural Resources from Development and Encouraging Related Private Investment, 81 Fed.
+167 See Memorandum on Mitigating Impacts on Natural Resources from Development and Encouraging Related Private Investment, 81 Fed.
 Reg.
 68,743, 68,743 (Nov.
 6, 2015); Owen, supra note 7, at 49.

-Owen, supra note 7, at 48-55.
+168 Owen, supra note 7, at 48-55.

-innovative ways, and to learn from those innovations.
+These changes are partly tied to the willingness-which, of course, remains uneven-of some businesses to integrate environmental protection into their culture, or even to rely upon environmental mandates to generate business.
+But they are also closely tied to the ability of government to govern, sometimes in sophisticated and innovative ways, and to learn from those innovations.
 Compensatory mitigation is just one example of this phenomenon.
-It emerged as an innovative regulatory technique designed to accommodate the needs of regulated entities and the environment's protectors, initially performed fairly poorly in key parts of those tasks, and has been evolving towards better practices that respond to the early concerns-with a long way still to go.
-But none of that can happen if government lacks the capacity to innovate and to reform, and the present attempts to diminish the size of government and hamstring the remaining staff are direct attacks on that capacity.
-Conservative rhetoric now often emphasizes the supposed incompatibility of environmental protection and economic growth.
-And the attacks on compensatory mitigation policy are just one piece of a larger effort to turn those claims into reality.
+It emerged as an innovative regulatory technique designed to accommodate the needs of regulated entities and the environment's protectors, initially performed fairly poorly in key parts of those tasks, and has been evolving towards better practices that respond to the early concerns169-with a long way still to go.
+But none of that can happen if government lacks the capacity to innovate and to reform, and the present attempts to diminish the size of government and hamstring the remaining staff are direct attacks on that capacity.170 Conservative rhetoric now often emphasizes the supposed incompatibility of environmental protection and economic growth.171 And the attacks on compensatory mitigation policy are just one piece of a larger effort to turn those claims into reality.